iamgreaser/hardbus-oc/main.md

 ## Interrupts

-*Due to bus contention issues with other "bus masters" this is being reworked.
-See issue #3.*

 Components shall provide these two methods to architectures:

     int interruptPinCount();
-    void interruptLinkPin(int cmp_pin, IRQChannel irq);
-    void interruptUnlinkPin(int cmp_pin, IRQChannel irq);
+    void interruptSetPin(int cmp_pin, IRQPin irq);

-Architecture code should implement the IRQChannel interface, preferably as a separate class.
+Architecture code should implement the IRQPin interface, preferably as a separate class.

-The IRQChannel interface provides these methods:
+The IRQPin interface provides these methods:

     void interruptFire(boolean state);
+    void interruptRelease();

 Interrupts from a component **MUST** only be fired from a valid `arc_pin`.

-For `interruptLinkPin` and `interruptUnlinkPin`, `cmp_pin` refers to a pin on the component, not on the architecture.
+For `interruptSetPin`, `cmp_pin` refers to a pin on the component, not on the architecture.
+Only one IRQ pin binding can be active at any one time.

+When the component wants to release an IRQ pin, it calls `interruptRelease()` on the IRQ pin object.
+Both ends then **MUST NOT** continue to use this channel, although further `interruptRelease()` calls are permitted.
+This function is called by `interruptSetPin()` automatically.

+When the architecture wants to release an IRQ pin, it calls `interruptSetPin(cmp_pin, *)` with either a different IRQ pin, or `null`.

+When an IRQ pin is released, the state of the pin **MUST** be set to `false`.

 For `interruptFire`, `state` indicates the state of the interrupt pin.
 Remember to send `interrupt(arc_pin, false);` when your interrupt is acknowledged.